Yehonatan42/generic-iot-infrastructure/README.md

 # Generic IoT Infrastructure

-The IoT Gateway Server is a Java-based server application designed to handle incoming requests and manage data related to IoT devices and companies.
-It provides a set of commands to create, update, and retrieve information from a MongoDB database.
+The Generic IoT Infrastructure is a versatile and extensible Java-based server application that serves as a fundamental platform for managing and processing data related to IoT (Internet of Things) devices and companies.
+It is designed to facilitate the collection, analysis, and management of IoT data by providing a robust set of features and a scalable architecture.
+The application adopts a comprehensive and object-oriented approach, leveraging modern technologies and design principles to ensure flexibility, maintainability, and efficiency.

 ## Features